 - Making changes according to the results collected

-While I never saw them presented in this sequence, I see that these four items are what has helped me be effective with my classes.
-While the most effective way to implement MTSS is as a whole school, I have sometimes just adapted them to my own classroom or a small team of teachers.
-In either case, I need to know my objectives for students, teach based on those objectives, regularly (more than weekly!) assess students’ progress, and adjust my unit plan, grouping strategies, differentiation or pacing based on the results of my formative assessments.
+While I had never seen them presented in this sequence, I could see that these four items have helped me be effective with my classes.
+While the most effective way to implement MTSS is as a whole school, I have sometimes just adapted the framework to my own classroom or to a small team of teachers.
+In either case, I need to know my objectives for students; teach based on those objectives; regularly (that is, more than weekly!) assess students’ progress; and adjust my unit plan, grouping strategies, differentiation, or pacing based on the results of my formative assessments.

 Tier 1: Ensuring that proper academic and behavior supports are in place in the general classroom

 Tier 2: Providing academic and behavioral support in small groups in addition to the general classroom